 Timezone Handling for Developers: UTC, DST, and Common Bugs

-Convert timestamps across timezones instantly with our Unix Timestamp Converter.
+Dealing with Unix Epochs?
+Convert, inspect, and calculate Unix timestamps across different timezones instantly with our Timestamp Converter.

-The Core Rule: Store in UTC, Display Locally
+The Core Architectural Rule: Store in UTC, Display Locally

-This single rule prevents the majority of timezone bugs:
+This single architectural rule prevents 90% of timezone bugs:

-- Store all timestamps in UTC in your database
+- Store all timestamps in Coordinated Universal Time (UTC) in your database.

-- Convert to the user’s local timezone only when displaying
+- Convert to the user’s local timezone only at the final moment of display on the frontend client.

-const now = new Date(); // Internally UTC in JavaScript
+const userActionTimestamp = new Date(); // Internally UTC in V8

 const formatted = new Intl.DateTimeFormat('en-US', {